eclipse-sumo/sumo/docs/web/docs/Simulation/VehiclePermissions.md

 SUMO allows modelling access restrictions via a predefined set of so-called vehicle classes.
 Each vehicle has a vehicle class and each simulation lane allows a set of vehicle classes.
-Vehicles may only drive on lanes that allows it's vehicle class.
+Vehicles may only drive on lanes that allows its vehicle class.

 This is useful for describing multi-modal traffic scenarios by distinguishing between passenger cars, bicycles, tram and pedestrians.